-Rapid weight loss does come with risks including:
+Rapid weight loss comes with risks, including:

 - increased likelihood of gallstones